-In 2016 the MCOSD developed its first Inclusive Access Plan to increase the overall equitability of access to County open space and give visitors increased flexibility in how they make use of the preserves according to their own abilities.
-The MCOSD manages 34 open space preserves offering visitors outstanding scenic vistas, redwood groves, cascading waterfalls, opportunities for wildlife viewing, and other natural amenities.
-Preserves are managed primarily for sensitive resource preservation and, except for trails used by pedestrians, mountain bicyclists, and equestrians, do not contain recreational facilities of the type found in parks.
-The MCOSD manages approximately 16,000 acres of land.
-The Inclusive Access Plan provides a mechanism for identifying opportunities to improve access to its preserve trail system for all users regardless of their abilities or age.
-The draft final plan documents are available for download from the web page above.
+In 2016 Marin County Parks developed its first Inclusive Access Plan to increase the overall equitability of access to County open space and give visitors increased flexibility in how they make use of the preserves according to their own abilities.
+The Inclusive Access Plan provides a process for identifying opportunities to improve access to the District's preserve trail system for all users regardless of their abilities or age.
+The Plan documents are available for download from the web page above.